It’s always a delightful experience to walk around in an amazing forest.

 1. Crooked Forest – Poland

-Up until now, nobody really knows how and why the trees were shaped like this, even though it is assumed that they were planted in the 1930s and certain tools were used to make the trees appear this way.
+Up until now, nobody knows how and why the trees were shaped like this, even though it is assumed that they were planted in the 1930s and certain tools were used to make the trees appear this way.

 2. Redwood National Park – United States